 What Kind of Credit Card Is Right for You?

 Credit cards are surprisingly powerful.
-Not only do they allow you to purchase all kinds of goods and services, but they can also help you manage debt, build your credit, and pay for your next vacation.
+Not only do they allow you to purchase all kinds of goods and services, but they can also help you manage debt, build your credit, earn rewards, and pay for your next vacation.
 But knowing what kind of credit card is right for you can be challenging - especially when there are so many credit card options on the market.

 Are You Carrying a Balance?